15th Battalion (Australia): Formation and service at Gallipoli

-Travelling via Albany, Western Australia, and then through the Suez Canal, the 4th Brigade disembarked at Alexandria on 3 February 1915 and moved into camp at Heliopolis, where it was assigned to Major General Alexander Godley's New Zealand and Australian Division.
+Travelling via Albany, Western Australia, disembarked at Alexandria on 3 February 1915 and moved into camp at Heliopolis, It briefly undertook defensive duties around Kantara, when Ottoman forces raided the Suez Canal.

+At Heliopolis, the battalion was assigned to Major General Alexander Godley's New Zealand and Australian Division.
 Upon arrival, the battalion was reorganised by merging the eight companies into four larger companies, designated 'A' through to 'D'.
 Shortly afterwards, the battalion's first draft of reinforcements arrived and an extensive period of training in the desert followed throughout February and March.
 Finally, on 10 April, the 15th Battalion was moved by train to Alexandria, where it embarked upon the troopships Seeang Bee and Australind, bound for Gallipoli.
 After leaving Alexandria, the 15th Battalion sailed to Mudros, where the Allied force assembled prior to the assault.
 Assigned to the follow-up waves, the 15th Battalion landed at Anzac Cove on the afternoon of 25 April 1915.
 As the Ottoman defenders checked the Allied advance inland, on arrival the 15th Battalion was rushed into the line on the left flank of the beachhead.
 As the advance inland stalled, the battalion became isolated and threatened with destruction until Cannan withdrew his force to a more tenable position.
 Later, they helped shore up the line before occupying positions around "Pope's Hill" and "Russell's Top", where they joined an attack on 1 May.
 After that, they occupied "Quinn's Post", and defended it against a strong Ottoman counterattack on 19 May.
 Further fighting occurred around the battalion's position as the Ottoman troops began tunnelling under the "no man's land" that divided the two lines.
 Counter-mining actions were undertaken, but on 29 May a significant attack was put in against the 15th Battalion's position and they were briefly forced back before restoring the situation with a strong counterattack.